Read Time : 9 Minutes

 Are Commercial Solar Panels Worth it in the UK?

-Commercial solar panel installations provide a reliable energy supply for 25 years or more, providing companies energy independence and protection from ever increasing energy costs.
+Commercial solar panel installations can provide a reliable energy supply for 25 years or more; providing companies greater energy resilience and reduced exposure to ever increasing energy costs.

-Although there isn't a standard government grant available to all businesses, there are a number of financial incentives that could be applicable including the Smart Export Guarantee (SEG), Salix Finance loan schemes, The Industrial Energy Transformation Fund (IETF), business rates exemption, VAT exemptions, and the potential for various financial offerings through local authorities.
+Although there isn't a standard government grant available to all businesses, there are a number of financial incentives that could be applicable depending on eligibility, including the Smart Export Guarantee (SEG), Salix Finance loan schemes (for public sector organisations), The Industrial Energy Transformation Fund (IETF), and the potential for various financial offerings through local authorities.

 If you'd like to chat with us about property suitability, pricing or anything commercial solar panel-related, give us a call on the number at the top of the page.